yohummus/yogi/README.md

 other processes connect to the new Node instead.
 By doing so, messages which only flow between two processes on the Raspberry Pi are kept within the system and do not propagate onto the physical network.

+#### Terminals and Bindings
+_Terminals_ are communication endpoints used in user processes.
+Processes typically create many Terminals, some for control data, some for process data and some for debugging or logging purposes.

+Terminals have three main properties: A _name_, a _signature_ and a _type_.
+The name of a Terminal is a path-like string used to identify the Terminal within the network (e.g. _/Left Motor/Voltage_).
+Signatures identify the structure of the messages that are transmitted over the Terminal.
+There are pre-defined (a.k.a. _official_) signatures for messages representing common data types like integers or a list of strings.
+If none of the official signatures are suitable, custom messages with a user-defined signature can be created.
+Lastly, Terminals have a certain type denoting how they exchange messages.
+The different types
+are:
+- **Deaf-Mute Terminals.** Those Terminals do not exchange data at all.
+They are useful when a process only needs to detect the presence of a Terminal.
+- TODO
+- TODO

 TODO: Leafs, Nodes, Terminals, Bindings, Hub, TCP, Messaging, Protobuf, ...